 - The Department of Environmental Protection is the state agency responsible for ensuring clean air and water, the safe management of toxics and hazards, the recycling of solid waste and the safe management of hazardous wastes, the timely cleanup of hazardous waste sites and spills, and the preservation of wetlands and coastal resources.

-- The mission of the Massachusetts Division of Occupational Safety is to promote and protect workers' safety and health, wages and working conditions.
-In collaboration with public and private entities, DOS protects workers by means of education and training, workplace safety and health consultation and assessment, occupational injury and illness data collection and analysis, and consistent and responsible administration and enforcement of its statutes and regulations.
-DOS carries out its objectives in a manner that supports employers and strengthens the Commonwealth's communities and economy.
+- The mission of the Massachusetts Department of Labor Standards is to promote and protect workers' safety and health, wages and working conditions.
+In collaboration with public and private entities, DLS protects workers by means of education and training, workplace safety and health consultation and assessment, occupational injury and illness data collection and analysis, and consistent and responsible administration and enforcement of its statutes and regulations.
+DLS carries out its objectives in a manner that supports employers and strengthens the Commonwealth's communities and economy.